Translating WooCommerce Subscriptions – Troubleshooting Translation Issues

 ↑ Back to top

-There are several translations of WooCommerce Subscriptions available that can be added to your site for use.
-For any of these languages, adding and updating a the available translation can be done by:
+There are translations for several languages available in the WordPress.org translations that can be added to your site.
+For any of these languages, here’s how to add the translation:

-1. Installing the WooCommerce Subscriptions extension on your site.
+1. Install the WooCommerce Subscriptions extension on your site (WordPress can only search for translations for installed extensions)

-2. Changing the language of your site to one with an available translation at Settings > General
+2. Change the language of your site via Settings > General

-3. Navigating to Dashboard > Updates in your site’s admin area.
+3. Navigate to Dashboard > Updates in your site’s admin area.

-4. Scrolling to the bottom of the page, and selecting to “Update Translations” under the Translations heading.
+4. Scroll to the bottom of the page, and select “Update Translations” under the Translations heading – WordPress will search for existing translations for your site’s language.

 • A languages folder within the Woo Subscriptions plugin’s folder, e.g. /wp-content/plugins/woocommerce-subscriptions/languages/woocommerce-subscriptions-en_AU.mo